LearnOnDemandSystems/docs/tms/tms-administrators/miscellaneous/analyze-survey-results.md

 1. In the quick links bar, click **Export Survey Responses** or **Export Anonymous Survey Responses**.
 Note: The anonymous export will not contain any information identifying the respondent.
 1. Save the file where needed.

-You can open this file in any program that read a .csv file format and then analyze or format the results as needed in that program.
+You can open this file in any program that reads a .csv file format and then analyze or format the results as needed in that program.
 The file for a student survey will contain the following items:
 - Survey Id
 - Course Id
 - Class Id